LogoHistorical Figure MBTI

 The Connector Who Survived Every Court

-Fe tertiary means that the ENTP has genuine social intelligence — an understanding of group dynamics, social harmony, and the emotional needs of the people around them — but that this intelligence is not their primary mode.
-For de Ribas, Fe manifested as an unusual ability to cultivate patrons across very different power structures.
-He won Potemkin's favor.
-He maintained Catherine's trust even as her later favorites Platon Zubov and Nikolai Zubov ascended.
-He understood the emotional logic of the court — who needed to feel respected, who needed to feel indispensable, who could be charmed with competence and who required more careful tending.
+Fe tertiary gave de Ribas genuine social intelligence — not his primary mode, but real.
+He won Potemkin's favor, maintained Catherine's trust even as her later favorites Platon Zubov and Nikolai Zubov ascended, and read the emotional logic of the court — who needed to feel indispensable, who could be charmed with competence, who required more careful tending.

-This social navigation eventually carried him into one of the most dangerous projects of his career: the conspiracy to remove Paul I from the throne.
-De Ribas was deeply involved in the plotting that would lead, after his death, to the palace coup of March 1801.
-He understood that the conspiracy required building a coalition — not just a plan, but a network of people who trusted each other enough to act.
-Fe made him useful here: he could read the room, identify who was ready to move and who needed more time, broker the alliances between the different factions of the conspirators.
-He died in December 1800, from what was likely exhaustion and illness brought on by the strain of the conspiracy, before the assassination was carried out.
-It was characteristic of his Si inferior — his blind spot around his own bodily needs and long-term self-preservation — that he pushed himself past the point his body could sustain.
+This social navigation carried him into the conspiracy to remove Paul I from the throne.
+A plot requires not just a plan but a network of people who trust each other enough to act — Fe made him useful for exactly that.
+He could read who was ready to move and who needed more time, and broker alliances between the factions.
+He died in December 1800, from exhaustion and illness, before the assassination was carried out.
+Characteristic of his Si inferior: he had pushed himself past the point his body could sustain.

 Why ENTP Over ENTJ or INTJ